abody2k/piano/README.md

 A project I made with passion because why not.

-I hope I can finish it before I go to sleep tho
+I hope I can finish it before I go to sleep tho.

+It's deployed on

+unos.space

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.0.4.